Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/optimization/getting-started-with-ai-agents.md

 > The following prompts are provided as guided examples and should be tailored to your requirements and setup.
 Please ensure thorough testing is conducted to validate its usability.

 ### AEO/SEO researcher
-This agent digs into your priority topics or burning questions, then delivers a cited report with relevant links and sources.
-It’s built for anyone who needs insights – from marketing, to sales, and planning.
+This agent audits your key pages, keywords, and competitor list, then generates a structured report on technical SEO (Search Engine Optimisation) and AI-readiness for generative search engines.
+To get started copy the prompt below and adapt it:

 Make sure that as part of your prompt, or files provided, you provide:
 - URL/URLs including URLs files.